 - This network is designed for teams of early childhood directors and congregational educational directors.

 - The network will be a blend of pairs of colleagues who have been involved in this work for the past 2-3 years as well as open to new teams interested in working toward continuous engagement in their educational settings.

 About the facilitators:

-Suri Jacknis is the Director of Educator Networks and has enjoyed facilitating networks for The Jewish Education Project for the past 8 years.
-Currently, she facilitates this Long Island Family Learning Network and works with her colleague from the Early Childhood and Family Engagement team, Margy Ringelheim to co-facilitate a cross-team network called The Bridge Network.
-It is amazing to contribute to the professional learning of participants and to promote experimentation and the implementation of new strategies and models.
+Suri Jacknis is the Director of Educator Networks and has enjoyed facilitating a wide-variety of networks for The Jewish Education Project over the last decade.
+She combines her love of people and her love of Jewish education in her work as network weaver.
+Suri feels that it is amazing to contribute to the professional learning of participants and to promote experimentation and the implementation of new strategies and models.

 Margy Ringelheim, LMSW is a part-time Early Childhood Consultant on the ECFE team on Long Island.
 Margy has worked extensively with early childhood program directors, staff, lay leaders and parents in synagogues and JCC’s.

 This network is a source of ‘authority’ for us to make changes on bridging.

 We use the language developed at the network in our meetings with clergy and staff.